BeamMW/beam-docs/source/rtd_pages/user_atomic_swap.rst

   The nodes should be synce up to current blockchain height before any swap operations.

-In order to run Beam node please see "Run Beam Node".
+In order to set up Beam node and command line wallet, please follow instructions :ref:`Command Line User Guide`

 2. You can check your Bitcoin balance using the following commands: